jmorvay/Frinx-docs/FRINX_ODL_Distribution/Operations_Manual/netconf-mounting.md

     feature:install odl-netconf-connector-all

-## Step 2 Wait Until controller-config Is Connected
+## Step 2 Wait until controller-config is connected

 Send a GET request to mount the controller using RESTCONF